PDLPorters/SciPDL/README.md

 # SciPDL
-This is a repository for creating SciPDL distributions (easy install of PDL on MacOS)
+This is a repository for releasing SciPDL distributions (easy install of PDL on MacOS).

+Right now this is just a placeholder repo for uploading and releasing the DMGs.

 ----